cobu93/account-manager/README.md

 - **/account/{id}/transactions/save-file**: Save to a database the information of an uploaded transactions file and associates the transactions with the account related to the id {id}.
 - **/account/{id}/send-report**: Send the transactions summary (report) to the email associated to the account {id}.

+### Code structure

+The whole application is contained in the **app** folder.
+The starting reading point is the **main.py** file where the deployed endpoints are implemented.
+There are five folders too, containing the remaining of the project.
+These folders contain:

+- **assets**: Contains the report template.
+- **conn**: Here you can find the database and AWS connections establishment.
+- **db**: Contains the operations requiring database access.
+The operations are grouped accordingly to the business impact, whether the accounts or the transactions.
+- **schemas**: This folder has the objects that FastAPI (pydantic) will use to validate the structure of the API request and responses.
+- **utils**: This folder contains generic functions, unrelated to the business logic and which could be reutilized in another project.

 ## Testing online

 For an online testing an AWS Lambda function including the aforementioned development is available.
 Nevertheless its functionality is limited.